curadotd/linux_workstation_build/README.md

 # linux_workstation_build
-Some convince scripts to setup a workstation build for use in VFX, Animation and Photography for Linux desktops using DWM Window Manager or Mate Desktop.
+Some convenience scripts to setup a workstation build for use in VFX, Animation and Photography for Linux desktops using DWM Window Manager or Mate Desktop.

 Debian, Rocky and Arch Linux, so far tested.